schafric/MFF-NSWI041/1/seminar-work.md

 - View `central schedule` released by a planner entirely, or filtered by various criteria.

+- Subscribe to receive e-mail notifications about changes in schedulling of `schedule sheets` that student is enrolled in.

 **Specific student activities**

 - View `studying plan` with additional information about already passed mandatory subjects.

-- Maintain a bin of `schedule triples` for the current semester with ability to add, and remove them without any restrictions.
-A bin is used for constructing preliminary student schedule, actual construction happens within `Enrollment` module.
+- Maintain a basket of `schedule triples` for the current semester with ability to add, and remove them without any restrictions.
+A basket is used for constructing preliminary student schedule, actual construction happens within `Enrollment` module.